sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0003_aliases_also_known_as.md

 alias findinfiles='ag --nobreak --nonumbers --noheading . | fzf'
 ~~~~

-In this example, the alias is set up with [fzf](https://github.com/junegunn/fzf), a great fuzzy finder.
+In this example, the alias is set up with [ag](https://github.com/ggreer/the_silver_searcher), a fast code-searching tool and [fzf](https://github.com/junegunn/fzf), a great fuzzy finder.

 ---